BirdSofts/QtApp/README.md

 # Introduction
 The project is a serious vision to combine different aspects of cross-platform development (Currently: C++, Qt, CMake, GTest, and more) all together in best practice.
 The foreseen outcome was a perfect platform to be used as libraries provided for other similar softwares.
-The exact documentation and clean-code programming was a constant matter in mind.
+The exact documentation and clean-code programming is going to be a constant matter in mind.

 <table>
 <tr>